WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-15-Executing-non-happy-path-tests-on-a-no-code-automation-service.markdown

 I also wanted to leave room for exploration, so I went for a loosely structured approach.
-On the one hand I had a combination of variables I wanted to cover, but on the other I hand I wanted to catch and investigate other problems that came up as I went.
+On the one hand I had a combination of variables I wanted to cover, but on the other I wanted to catch and investigate other problems that came up as I went.

 I used only Word for my reporting and collection tools.
 I do